Simulating Effective QED on Quantum Computers: Rellium Model Analysis

 \subsection{Numerical Evaluation of Momentum Space Commutators}

 In this section, we present a numerical study of the momentum space rellium Hamiltonian commutators.
-We focus on the momentum space Hamiltonian because the rellium Hamiltonian in momentum basis can be constructed utilizing the SymPy software package~\cite{sympy_package}, which allows us to simply construct the spinor interaction terms in the planewave integral calculations.
-For the following simulations, the cell box size was kept constant at $L = 1$.
+We focus on the momentum space Hamiltonian because said Hamiltonian can be simply constructed, where the spinor interaction terms are computed with planewave integrals.
+For the following simulations, the Hamiltonian terms and integral coefficients were constructed utilizing the SymPy software package~\cite{sympy_package}, and the cell box size was kept constant at $L = 1$.
 Each successive model system with different numbers of planewaves $n_s$, were created by modifying the planewave energy cutoff, $E_{cut}$ within this constant box size.
-Additionally, renormalization terms in the rellium Hamiltonian, eq. \eqref{eq:Hrel}, were ignored for simplicity.
+Additionally, renormalization terms in the rellium Hamiltonian, Eq.~\eqref{eq:Hrel}, were ignored for simplicity.

-In the following result, the expectation value over $i,j,k$ of the nested commutator, also called the second order commutator, $\| [ H_i, [H_j, H_k]] \|$ (where $\|\cdot\|$ is the spectral norm) was computed by randomly sampling Hamiltonian terms using Monte Carlo.
+In the following result, the expectation value over $i,j,k$ of the nested commutator, also called the second order commutator, $\| [ H_i, [H_j, H_k]] \|$ was computed by randomly sampling Hamiltonian terms using Monte Carlo.
 The indices $i,j,k$ in this case represent any possible term in the Hamiltonian.
 A total of 8 different rellium systems were used by defining the planewave energy cutoff values at $E_{cut} = 8, 9, 11, 14, 15, 17, 20, 23, 26$ eV which correspond to the number of planewaves being $N = 24, 72, 104, 128, 224, 320, 584, 808, 1216$ respectively.
 Each average commutator value was computed by running a Monte Carlo simulation with increasing sample numbers in order to evaluate the limit of the average commutator, and then taking the average of the corresponding Monte Carlo runs.
 Specifically, 13 simulations were performed for each rellium system equally spaced on the logarithmic scale between a minimum of $10^6$ and a maximum of $10^{10}$ samples inclusively.